Copyright © 1999–2019 FastMail Pty Ltd

 firstname.lastname@example.org).
 Each MX record lookup returns a list of mail exchanger machines to contact to deliver email for the domain to.

-These records are suitable for most users.
+The default records are suitable for most users.

 This allows you to: